 We hope that this brief article has showcased some of the arguments that show how hypnosis is not only really, but how -over the years- it’s been widely adopted, practiced and perfected.

 Our hypnotist comedy shows are 100% real and authentic.
+Watch Barker’s Live Hypnosis Videos and decide for yourself if hypnosis if fake.
 The hypnotist Richard Barker doesn’t employ participants or hire actors to appear in his world comedy hypnotist shows.
 The Incredible Hypnotist has worked with well-respected and trusted media sources and individuals.
 Take a look at some of the celebrities that have genuinely been hypnotized in this short clip and determine for yourself if “everyone” is faking the effects of hypnosis.

 Want to learn more about hypnosis and how it works on a deeper level?
 Richard Barker has wrote a book, “Selling Hypnotically,” that dives deep into the inner workings and modern uses of hypnosis.
 You can view a sample of the book here on Amazon or just marvel at the phenomenon from afar watching Richard’s many publicized hypnotist comedy shows.